Skip to main content

 1 to 64 bytes

-"defaultDebug" is an optional string enum that defined the default value of the "debug" property for all requests in a session.
+"defaultDebug" is an optional string that defines the default value of the "debug" property for all requests in a session.
 It defaults to "max".

 Important